Weigaa/Weigaa/README.md

 ### Hi there 👋

 - 🔭 I’m currently studying at Xi'an Jiaotong University.
+I'm visiting the University of Alberta now.
 - 🌱 I’m currently learning deep learning with computer architecture.
 - 👯 I’m looking to collaborate on Computer Science.
 - 🤔 I’m looking for help with ML Sys.